Guardian Heroes HD Remix (XBox 360): A Classic Sega Saturn Beat-Em-Up Reborn!

 Each character, including the unlockable ones, has a distinct fighting style.
 What Randy lacks in damage he makes up for in combos.
 Ginjirou’s ninja speed makes him a beast with combos on the ground and in the air.
 Nicole (or Nicore in the Engrish version) is more about support but she can do her thang too.
 Samuel Han is very balanced but his specialty resides in melee combat.
 Han is not as squishy as the other heroes so he’s a good beginner character for most.
 Once you unlock Serena, you’ll find she’s a combination of Samuel Han and Randy the Green, and she’s not very squishy.

 Let’s talk about Nicore.
 It turns out she is one of the most powerful characters in the game.
 Her barrier magic can push enemies against the edge of the screen for added damage.
 Her healing ability comes in handy too.
 I need to give her more of a try but Randy is just too much fun to play and he’s my hero of choice.
+Apparently, using Nicole is the only way to realistically beat the game on the hardest difficulty without dying.

 Samuel Han can get an awesome sword by killing a boss in the Ground of Sorrows Stage.
 The sword comes courtesy of another undead hero you get to battle.
 This sword rocks because it gives Sam a roughly 20% bonus to every stat (indicated by the blue stat points).
 Talk about a huge shot in the arm!